 Read more about Dynamic diagnosis of metamaterials through laser-induced vibrational signatures, published in Nature.

-For a more straightforward description than the journal article, see my article in Nature Briefings.
+For a simple summary of the article, see my article in Nature Briefings, or see this MIT News article.

 Read more about Growth rules for irregular architected materials with programmable properties, published in Science